Ensembling Off-the-shelf Models for GAN Training: Experiments

 \subsection{\textsc{AFHQ} and \textsc{MetFaces}}

 To further evaluate our method on real-world limited sample datasets, we perform experiments on \textsc{MetFaces} (1336 images) and \textsc{AFHQ} dog, cat, wild categories with $\sim$ 5k images per category.
-We compare with the current state-of-the-art StyleGAN2-ADA under two settings, (1) Fine-tuning StyleGAN2-ADA model with our loss (2) Fine-tuning from a StyleGAN2 model trained on \textsc{FFHQ} dataset of same resolution (transfer setup) using FreezeD~\cite{mo2020FreezeD}.
+We compare with StyleGAN2-ADA under two settings, (1) Fine-tuning StyleGAN2-ADA model with our loss (2) Fine-tuning from a StyleGAN2 model trained on \textsc{FFHQ} dataset of same resolution (transfer setup) using FreezeD~\cite{mo2020FreezeD}.
 The second setting evaluates the transfer learning capability when fine-tuned from a generator trained on a different domain. \reftbl{few-shot-afhq} shows the comparison of our method with StyleGAN2 and StyleGAN2-ADA on multiple metrics.
-We outperform or perform on-par compared to the existing methods in most of the cases. \reffig{afhq} shows the qualitative comparison between our method and StyleGAN2-ADA.
+We outperform or perform on-par compared to the existing methods in general. \reffig{afhq} shows the qualitative comparison between our method and StyleGAN2-ADA.